MRtrix3/mrtrix3/docs/reference/commands/tckdfc.rst

 Other options for affecting the streamline sampling & mapping behaviour
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **-backtrack** if no valid timeseries is found at the streamline endpoint, backtrack along the streamline trajectory until a valid timeseries is found
+-  **-backtrack** if no valid timeseries is found at the streamline endpoint, back-track along the streamline trajectory until a valid timeseries is found.
+Note that this mechanism is similar, but not precisely equivalent, toback-tracking as can be used with Anatomically-Constrained Tractography (ACT) in the tckgen command.
+However, here the feature does not change the streamlines trajectories in any way; it simply enables detection of the fact that the input fMRI image may not contain a valid timeseries underneath the streamline endpoint, and where this occurs, searches from the streamline endpoint inwards along the streamline trajectory in search of a valid timeseries to sample from the input image.

 -  **-upsample factor** upsample the tracks by some ratio using Hermite interpolation before mappipng (if omitted, an appropriate ratio will be determined automatically)